obsqurazone/jenkins/README.md

 Step2:Run jenkisnfrom batch file

-Copy the .bat file in the repository and double clcik to run it.
+Copy the .bat file in the repository and double click to run it.